psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 version of the image processing software, or maybe we had removed all copies of the output file to save space).
 When converting the third image, we used `datalad run`.
-This command preserves inputs, outputs, and the command being used, paving way for automatic recomputation.
+This command preserves inputs, outputs, and the command being used, paving the way for automatic recomputation.

 Use `tig` to view the last commit message and copy (part of) its shasum.
 Then, give it to `datalad rerun`: